 Thus, while anecdotal evidence has emerged about large out-migration flows from big cities, little is known about the extent and durability of these patterns.
 The lack of suitable data has prevented the analysis of internal migration movements across the rural-urban continuum at a national scale.
 We had exclusive access to controlled micro-data covering all reported changes in residential address in Spain between January 2016 and December 2020.
 Drawing on these data, we analysed the extent and persistence of changes in internal migration patterns in Spain during 2020.
-Spain was one of the first hardest hit countries by the COVID-19 pandemic in 2020, with one of the highest excess mortality records across Europe (Eurostat, 2022), and a strict lockdown from mid-March to late April.
-We specifically seek to address the following set of questions:
+Specifically we address the following set of questions: